RDA-INR: Riemannian Diffeomorphic Autoencoding via Implicit Neural Representations: Riemannian Diffeomorphic Autoencoding via Implicit Neural Representations

-Up until now, we kept the data fidelity term $\mathcal{D}$ general such that the optimization problem in Equation \eqref{eq:NN_optimization_problem} applies to both images and shapes.
-In the case of images $I_1$ and $I_2$, $\mathcal{D}(I_1, I_2) = \norm{I_1 - I_2}_2^2$ is an appropriate data fidelity.
-When considering point cloud or mesh data without point correspondences, it is not immediately obvious what data fidelity $\mathcal{D}$ to use in combination with our INR representation of the template.
-As LDDMM PGA is focused on image data, our numerical experiments focus on the novel point cloud and mesh data.
+Up until now, we kept the data fidelity term $\mathcal{D}$ general such that the optimization problem in Equation \eqref{eq:NN_optimization_problem} is as close as possible to the general LDDMM PGA model.
+For the point cloud or mesh data that we consider, it is not immediately obvious what data fidelity $\mathcal{D}$ to use in combination with our INR representation of the template.
 We introduce the used data fidelity term for this data in Section \ref{sec:impl_func_choice}.
-After introducing the data fidelity term, we introduce the chosen $\norm{\cdot}_V$ in Section \ref{sec:reg_term}.
-Subsequently, in Section \ref{sec:solving_optimization_problem_IGR}, we introduce the neural network parameterization of $v_\varphi$ and we treat how we numerically deform the template to obtain a reconstruction.
-Finally, we treat how we can obtain latent codes for unseen instances in Section \ref{sec:recon_autodec}.
+Subsequently, Section \ref{sec:reg_term} introduces the velocity field parameterization and the chosen $\norm{\cdot}_V$.
+Finally, we treat how we obtain latent codes for unseen instances in Section \ref{sec:recon_autodec}.
+For details about the neural network architectures of $f_\theta$ and $v_\varphi$ and how we numerically deform the template to obtain a reconstruction, see Appendix \ref{app:impl_details}.